I See You (Breaking Bad): Plot

 Gus Fring receives a call from Juan Bolsa.
 The attempted hit on a DEA agent has prompted the Mexican government to crack down on the Cartel and for the border to be monitored with more scrutiny, forcing him to lie low in Mexico.
 Bolsa is suspicious that Gus was the one who orchestrated the hit, as Marco and Leonel would not have attacked a DEA agent without approval.
 He tells Gus that he intends to get the truth from Leonel as to who permitted them to act.

-Walt spends the next few days at the hospital while Jesse remains at the lab, waiting for him to return so that they can resume cooking to meet their quota.
+Walt spends the day at the hospital while Jesse remains at the lab, waiting for him to return so that they can resume cooking to meet their quota.
 Walt eventually receives a call from Gus to check in on their progress.
 Not wanting to give any information that might reveal that his brother-in-law is a DEA agent, Walt lies about why they are falling behind, saying that Gale has set them back significantly, and to make up for it, he promises to produce 400 lb of meth next week.
 Gus agrees to this.

 Walt is horrified when Gus suddenly shows up at the hospital, bringing free food from Los Pollos Hermanos as a show of his support for the DEA.
 Gus meets the rest of Walt's family and relates to the time when he first met Hank, (Note: As seen in "ABQ".) revealing to Walt that Gus already knew that his brother-in-law was in the DEA.
 Walt speaks privately with Gus, assuring him that Hank is not a problem for their business.
 Gus subtly tells him that Leonel will not be a problem anymore.
 As he leaves, Leonel suddenly goes into cardiac arrest and dies.
 Mike Ehrmantraut is then shown disposing of a syringe and leaving unnoticed, the whole appearance of Gus a distraction for him to do his job, and Gomez celebrates.